Gmousse/dataframe-js/README.md

 #### DataFrame Creation

-You can create a DataFrame by using different ways:
+You can create a DataFrame by using mutiple ways:

 ```javascript
 const df = new DataFrame(data, columns);